Bansi-Mahkana/WMC-2024/README.md

 ## Technologies Used

 - HTML for the basic structure of the web page.
+- CSS for designing the structure of the web page.
 - JavaScript for handling user interactions and API calls.
 - [Google Generative AI](https://developers.generativeai.google) for generating chatbot responses.